14Richa/14Richa.github.io/_posts/2023-06-03-codingperiod.md

 In addition to the workflows, I started working on migrating JSON to YAML and updating the website code to support the new format.
 This was a significant undertaking as it allowed for a smoother transition to YAML and improved the user experience.
 As part of this effort, I raised a pull request that was focused on this migration.
 You can find the PR for this contribution [here](https://github.com/asyncapi/website/pull/1722).

-Overall, my first week in GSoC 2023 with Postman and Async API was an incredible learning experience.
+Overall, my first week in GSoC 2023 with Postman and AsyncAPI was an incredible learning experience.
 Working with an amazing team of developers, I gained valuable insights into open-source development, communication, and project management.
 I was impressed by the level of support and mentorship provided to help me succeed in my role.

 I am eager to continue contributing to the project and exploring new technologies and tools.
 This first week has given me a sense of confidence and motivation to further develop my skills, and I am looking forward to the challenges ahead.
 I appreciate the level of support and mentorship that I have been receiving and I am grateful for the opportunity to be a part of a project.